diwadu/user-posts-comments-ng/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

+## Demo
+You can find demo on `https://diwadu.github.io/users-posts-comments-ng/index.html`.
+Pagination is not working in prod version - looks like a problem with interceptor.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.